Greek deal shields weaker euro debt from China-driven flight to safety

 just above 1.7 percent.

-and down from almost 1 percent in June.
-In the past month,
+almost 1 percent in June.
+In the past month, markets have pushed

 The yuan move, aimed at boosting the economy, in fact